Taiping Heritage Trail

 Bukit Larut, formerly known as Maxwell Hill, with its lush greenery, forms an imposing backdrop of Taiping.
 In the early 1884, the British established a hill retreat encased within the tropical rainforest with bungalows for their officers at the peak of the hill.
 Most of these bungalows are still preserved today.

 Raising 1,035 m above sea level, Bukit Larut is the oldest and smallest hill resort in Malaysia.
 In those days, ladies were normally carried to the peak in sedan-chairs since it was not accessible to vehicles.
 The British introduced tea planting at 650 m above sea level but it was later abandoned.
-Today, Bukit Larut still remains as a hell resort.
+Today, Bukit Larut still remains as a hill resort.

 [ 32 ] The New Club